 Restricts the operation to horizontal or vertical orientation.
-Click the checkbox Crthogonal at the bottom of the panel to turn the orthogonal function on or off.
-Right-click the checkbox the checkbox Crthogonal to open the following menu.
+Click the checkbox orthogonal at the bottom of the panel to turn the orthogonal function on or off.
+Right-click the checkbox orthogonal to open the following menu.

-- 1. Select "World": Operation is performed in the world coordinates direction (i.e., the axes in the lower left corner of the software). - 2.
+- Select "World": Operation is performed in the world coordinates direction (i.e., the axes in the lower left corner of the software). - 2.
 Select "User": Operation is performed in the self-defined axis direction.